sunfishcode/mustang/origin/README.md

   </p>
 </div>

-origin implements program startup and shutdown, as well as thread startup and shutdown, for Linux, implemented in Rust.
+Origin implements program startup and shutdown, as well as thread startup and shutdown, for Linux, implemented in Rust.

 Program startup and shutdown for Linux is traditionally implemented in crt1.o,